LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

-_title hidden_, together with Dominik Duell, Sven-Oliver Proksch & Christopher Wratil, _currently under review with the_ Journal of Politics
+_title hidden_, together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _currently under review with the_ Journal of Politics

 ### Further work in progress

 "They sow the wind and reap the tailwind / whirlwind.
-Rebellion on Twitter in Germany and the UK", together with Dominik Duell, Sven-Oliver Proksch & Christopher Wratil
+Rebellion on Twitter in Germany and the UK", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil

-"Understanding the Popularity of Rebellious Politicians: A Cross-National Survey Experiment", together with Dominik Duell, Sven-Oliver Proksch & Christopher Wratil
+"Understanding the Popularity of Rebellious Politicians: A Cross-National Survey Experiment", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil

 ## Decentralization and Electoral Geographies